-Morningstar tracks a group of managers that have historically beat the market for its Ultimate Stock-Pickers Index.
+Morningstar tracks a group of managers that have historically beat the market with its Ultimate Stock-Pickers Index.
 The No. 1 purchase by that group, as of November, was railroad operator Union Pacific (NYSE:UNP).

 But the rally may not be over.
-Union Pacific stock is hardly expensive, trading at 16.5x 2020 earnings-per-share estimates.
-A nearly 2% dividend adds income as well.
+Union Pacific stock is hardly expensive, trading at 17 times 2019 earnings-per-share estimates.
+A 2% dividend adds income as well.

 The No. 2 stock on Morningstar’s list is Apple (NASDAQ:AAPL).
 Indeed, Apple’s attractiveness to the smart money seemed to peak in October and November.
 Berkshire long has owned AAPL, but in November, hedge funds turned from net sellers to net buyers in Apple stock.